 Yes, Prescott Regional Airport, Ernest A. Love Field, just 10 miles from the city center of Prescott.
 As of writing, the only major airline that flies in and out of Prescott Regional Airport is United Airlines.

-- Fun & Best Things to do in Pine, Arizona
+- Things to Do in Pine, Arizona

 - Best Hotels in Page, Arizona | Places to Stay

-- Best Things to do in Scottsdale, Arizona
+- Things to Do in Scottsdale, Arizona